SoftwareGuy/ENet-CSharp/README.md

 Multi-threading
 --------
 ### Strategy
 The best-known strategy is to use ENet in an independent I/O thread.
-This can be achieved by using Threads and sending stuff to be sent and received back and forth via ConcurrentQueues.
+This can be achieved by using Threads and enqueuing packets to be sent and received back and forth via ConcurrentQueues.

-In fact, some internal testing showed that ENET had very impressive performance using a thread and queues approach to network I/O, even faster than RingBuffers and Disruptors.
+In fact, some internal testing showed that ENET had very impressive performance using a thread and ConcurrentQueues approach to network I/O, even faster than RingBuffers/Disruptors.
 Please be beware that using Threads inside a Unity environment can be problematic and can lead to the Unity Editor or built games randomly crashing without any warning.
-Use it with caution.
+Use them with caution!

 ### Functionality
 In general, ENet is not thread-safe, but some of its functions can be used safely if the user is careful enough:

 `Packet` structure and its functions are safe until a packet is only moving across threads by value and a custom memory allocator is not used.

-`Peer.ID` as soon as a pointer to a peer was obtained from the native side, the ID will be cached in `Peer` structure for further actions with objects that assigned to that ID. `Peer` structure can be moved across threads by value, but its functions  are not thread-safe because data in memory may change by the service in another thread.
+`Peer.ID` as soon as a pointer to a peer was obtained from the native side, the ID will be cached in `Peer` structure for further actions with objects that assigned to that ID. `Peer` structure can be moved across threads by value, but its functions are not thread-safe because data in memory may change by the servicing functions in another thread.

 `Library.Time` utilizes atomic primitives internally for managing local monotonic time.

-Documentation
+API Documentation
 --------
 See `DOCUMENTATION.md` [here](https://github.com/SoftwareGuy/ENet-CSharp/blob/master/DOCUMENTATION.md).